-- 1. The proposal enhances T-Mobile wireless telecommunications coverage and provides room for four additional co-locating providers pursuant to the County's requirements to accommodate as many co-locators as possible. - 2.
+- 1. The proposal enhances T-Mobile wireless telecommunications signal strength and provides room for four additional co-locating providers pursuant to the County's requirements to accommodate as many co-locators as possible. - 2.
 The tower will be visible from Gordon Rd. and residences within Ni River Village.
 Although experts disagree about a telecommunication towers effect on property values, the perception of value impairment is a frequent concern to neighboring residential land owners. - 3.
 The tower will accompany an existing 199' high communication tower and multiple high tension electrical transmission lines presently in use at the Chancellor Substation. - 4.
-The tower will not be required to be lit per FCC regulations. - 5.
-The Virginia Department of Historic Resources opined that the tower will have no adverse direct or visual effect on historic properties in the Area of Potential Effects. - 6.
-The request satisfies the Special Use Standards of Review as detailed within this report. - 7.
+The Ni River Landing HOA requested stealthed monopine tower.
+This could not be accommodated at the present location for safety reasons. - 5.
+The applicant contends that relocation of the tower NW of substation is unfeasible due to existing storm water management facilities, RPAs, easements, and topographic challenges. - 6.
+The tower will not be required to be lit per FCC regulations. - 7.
+The Virginia Department of Historic Resources opined that the tower will have no adverse direct or visual effect on historic properties in the Area of Potential Effects. - 8.
+The request satisfies the Special Use Standards of Review as detailed within this report. - 9.
 The proposal is consistent with the Comprehensive Plan as detailed within this report.